Jeff Iorg: Golden Gate to Gateway Seminary

-Since assuming the presidency at Gold Gate Seminary in 2004 Dr. Iorg reinstated the Ph.D. program under the direction of Dr. Richard Melick.".
-While the seminary was in Mill Valley he also served as the chaplain for the San Francisco Giants for 10 years.
-Significantly, Dr. Iorg facilitated the relocation and renaming of Golden Gate Seminary in Mill Valley, California into Gateway Seminary in Ontario, California.
-He personally recounts the story of the relocation in his book "Leading Major Change in Your Ministry" (2018).
+After assuming the presidency at Golden Gate Seminary in 2004, Iorg reinstated the Ph.D. program under the direction of Dr. Richard Melick."
+While the seminary was in Mill Valley, he also served as the chaplain for the San Francisco Giants for 10 years.
+Significantly, Iorg facilitated the relocation and renaming of Golden Gate Seminary in Mill Valley, California into Gateway Seminary in Ontario, California.
+He personally recounts the story of the relocation in his book Leading Major Change in Your Ministry, published in 2018.

 Family life

-He is married to Ann, has five adult children, and five grandchildren.
+He is married to Ann and has three adult children and five grandchildren.
 His hobbies include reading fiction, cheering on the Oregon Ducks, and searching for the world's best barbeque restaurant.

 Views

 In 2017, Iorg signed the Nashville Statement.

 Publications

 Iorg is the author of nine books: